 The third verse (above) is the main subject of this enquiry.
 Mentu (Set) is affirmed in his identity with Ra, the Sun, which is the source of all life to the earth.
 He opens the path for the spiritualised body, the Khu or Phoenix—the vehicle of the soul’s resurrection.
 In order to achieve this, the Ka, which includes earthly appetites and desires, must be relieved of the burden of yearning and regret for the earthly existence, now passed.
 Thus the Ka is ‘lightened’ of this burden or load.
 Another term would be ‘purified’.
 In the fourth line, the soul is irradiated by the emanations of the Khabs, the spiritual ‘star’.

-The star, like the human psyche, is also reflective.
 It is only through reflection that transmission or irradiation takes place.
 The emanations called by the Egyptians ‘fragrance’ (incense of Nuit-Isis) simultaneously stir (evoke) in the soul the magical power required for the resurrection, and still (silence) any thoughts that would oppose this.
 “Aum” expresses the continuity of existence, including both ‘stirring’ or evocation and ‘stilling’, which is the silence of yoga, with increased concentration tending towards samadhi.

 Song of the Stele: Let it fill me!